What is the EU Justice Scoreboard?

 How does the EU Justice Scoreboard contribute to the European Semester?

-The Scoreboard provides information on the functioning of justice systems and helps assess the impact of justice reforms.
-If the Scoreboard reveals poor performance, this always requires a deeper analysis of the reasons for this.
+The Scoreboard looks at a range of indicators to assess the independence, quality and efficiency of national justice systems and helps assessing the impact of justice reforms in Member States.
+If the Scoreboard reveals poor performance, the reasons behind it always require deeper analysis of the national legal and institutional context.
 This country-specific assessment is carried out in the context of the European Semester process through bilateral dialogue with the authorities and stakeholders concerned.

 The country-specific assessment takes into account the particularities of the legal system and the context of the concerned Member State.
 It may eventually lead the Commission to propose that the Council adopts Country-Specific Recommendations on the improvement of national justice systems.

 Effective justice which uphold the rule of law have since a long time been identified as having a positive economic impact.
 Where judicial systems guarantee the enforcement of rights, creditors are more likely to lend, businesses are dissuaded from opportunistic behaviour, transaction costs are reduced and innovative businesses are more likely to invest.

 The beneficial impact of well-functioning national justice systems for the economy is supported by a wide range of studies and academic literature, including from the European Central Bank, the International Monetary Fund, the OECD, the World Economic Forum and the World Bank.

 How does the 2019 EU Justice Scoreboard examine the effectiveness of justice?

 The Scoreboard uses indicators that examine the three main features of an effective justice system: efficiency, quality and independence.